That Boy Has No Shoes

 Intermixing folksong with narrative storytelling, this ‘poignant production’ pays tribute to the South Africans who fought for democracy, highlighting riots, forced removals and protests that shaped the cultural and economic landscapes of democratic South Africa.
 The result is ‘compelling’ and ‘powerful’.

-That Boy Has No Shoes premiered to the public at Camden People’s Theatre on 29th July 2024 as part of The Camden Fringe 2024 for a limited run until 3rd August.
-The show was praised by audiences and theatre critics alike, receiving resounding 4-star reviews from The Reviews Hub, Everything Theatre and A Young(ish) Perspective for its emotional script and immersive staging.
+That Boy Has No Shoes premiered at Camden People’s Theatre in London on 29 July 2024 as part of Camden Fringe 2024.
+The show ran until 3 August and was praised by audiences and theatre critics alike.
+It collected amazing reviews from The Reviews Hub, Everything Theatre and A Young(ish) Perspective for its emotional script and immersive staging.
+The show received a nomination in the ‘Camden Fringe’ category at Everything Theatre’s Etties Awards in 2025.
+Out of 61 shows reviewed at Camden Fringe by Everything Theatre, That Boy Has No Shoes was selected as one of the six finalists for the award.

 Praise for That Boy Has No Shoes